-The day my husband Paul and I drove to John U. Lloyd Beach State Park, located just south of Fort Lauderdale in Dania Beach, the world was bustling, noisy, and humming with distractions.
+The day my husband Paul and I drove to John U. Lloyd Beach State Park, located in Hollywood just south of Fort Lauderdale, the world was bustling, noisy, and humming with distractions.

-Billboards and signs vied for attention, high rises towered overhead, and the road was busy with traffic, brake lights and horns.
-Everyone seemed to be in a hurry, and everyone seemed to have a cell phone attached to their ear.
+Billboards and signs vied for attention, highrises towered overhead, and the road was busy with traffic, brake lights and horns.
+Everyone seemed to be in a hurry, and everyone seemed to have a cell phone attached to an ear.

-But as soon as we rolled down the drive to the park, the whole lot changed.
+But as soon as we rolled down the drive to the park, everything changed.

-And when I ditched my sandals and headed out to the beach, I had to laugh aloud at the empty sweeps of golden-hued sand.
+And when I ditched my sandals and headed out to the beach, I had to laugh aloud at the empty sweeps of latte-hued sand.